kubernetes-sigs/gateway-api/site-src/concepts/security.md

 Additionally, it is highly recommended that the strict permissions are given, not allowing regular users to modify a Gateway API status.

-For more information about the security model of Gateway API, check [Security Model](security-model.md)

 ### Usage and limit of GatewayClass